-The following is the text of Mike Bloomberg’s remarks as prepared for the announcement of a new $64M committment to the Sierra Club's Beyond Coal campaign and other organizations working to move America beyond coal on Wednesday, Oct 11, 2017 in Washington, D.C.:
+The following is the text of Mike Bloomberg’s remarks as prepared for the announcement of a new $64M commitment to the Sierra Club’s Beyond Coal campaign and other organizations working to move America beyond coal on Wednesday, Oct 11, 2017 in Washington, D.C.:

 “Good afternoon, everyone.

 “Yesterday, the Trump Administration formally announced its effort to repeal the Clean Power Plan, which was intended to limit carbon pollution from power plants.
 The Plan never went into effect because of litigation, and while repealing it is a mistake, the truth of the matter is that we are already making great progress limiting carbon pollution from power plants – and we are going to keep right on doing it, even without leadership from Washington.